N1ghtWare/ReversedTarotCards/README.md

-A Balatro mod that adds a type of Tarot Cards.<br>
+A Balatro mod that adds a new type of Tarot Cards.<br>

 =================<br>
 ⚠️ Work In Progress ⚠️<br>